Trademark Classification in India – Goods & Service Class Codes

 Trademark Class 13Firearms and explosives.

-Trademark Class 14Precious metals and jewelry.
+Trademark Class 14Precious metals and jewellery.

 Trademark Class 15Musical instruments.